Self-harm

 WHAT IS SELF-HARM?

-Self-harm is when you hurt yourself as a way of coping with life’s challenges.
+Self-harm is when you hurt yourself as a way of coping with life’s difficulties.

-Self-harm could involve causing physical harm to your body, or it could be less obvious, such as putting yourself in risky situations, excessive exercise, over-eating or under-eating.
+It could be by causing physical harm to your body, or it could be less obvious, such as putting yourself in risky situations, excessive exercise, over-eating or under-eating.

 Self-harm can make you feel better temporarily, but the cause of your distress is unlikely to have gone away.
 You may feel embarrassed or ashamed of self-harming.
 These and other worries might mean that you keep it hidden from anyone.
 This is a common reaction.